Trump's Jerusalem plan could spark a 'fire with no end in sight'

 Jerusalem includes the holiest ground in Judaism.
 But it's also home to Islam's third-holiest shrine and major Christian sites, and forms the combustible center of the Israeli-Arab conflict.
 Any perceived harm to Muslim claims to the city has triggered volatile protests in the past, both in the Holy Land and across the Muslim world.

 One U.S. official said Tuesday that America's "policy of ambiguity" in regard to Jerusalem hasn't worked.
-"It seems clear now that the physical location of the American embassy is not material to a peace deal ... it's not an impediment to peace and it's not a facilitator to peace," the official said.
+"It seems clear now that the physical location of the American embassy is not material to a peace deal," the official said.
+"It's not an impediment to peace, and it's not a facilitator to peace."

-Palestinians, however, claim the city’s eastern sector, captured by Israel in the 1967 Mideast war, as the capital of a future independent state and Trump's anticipated announcement has been greeted with dismay.

-Palestinian Authority President Mahmoud Abbas warned Trump in a phone call of “dangerous consequences” for peace efforts and regional stability, spokesman Nabil Abu Rdainah said.
+Palestinian Authority President Mahmoud Abbas warned Trump in a phone call of “dangerous consequences” for peace efforts and regional stability if the embassy is moved, spokesman Nabil Abu Rdeneh said.

-Ismail Haniyeh, leader of Palestinian militant group Hamas, said relocating the U.S. Embassy to Jerusalem "breaks red lines" and recognizing the city as Israel's capital would be "igniting the spark of rage against the occupation."
-Hamas also reportedly called for “three days of rage” in protest.
+Ismail Haniyeh, leader of Palestinian militant group Hamas, said relocating the U.S. Embassy to Jerusalem "breaks red lines."

+Hamas also declared three "days of national anger" starting Wednesday, and called for protest rallies and sit-ins outside U.S. embassies and consulates in the region.

 In unscripted remarks after his weekly general audience at the Vatican, he said Jerusalem was “a unique city, sacred for Jews, Christians and Muslims,” and urged that “everyone respect the city’s status quo in respect to the pertinent resolutions by the United Nations.”

-Egypt’s President Abdel-Fattah el-Sisi urged Trump in a phone call against “taking measures that would undermine the chances of peace in the Middle East,” his spokesman said.

-However, Israel's justice minister urged Trump to not be intimidated by Arab threats of violence.
+However, Israel's justice minister, Ayelet Shaked, urged Trump to not be intimidated by Arab threats of violence.

-"I wouldn't be worried about this event or the other," Ayelet Shaked told the Associated Press.
+"I wouldn't be worried about this event or the other," Shaked told the AP.
 "If Arab leaders take steps to prevent unrest, there won't be any unrest."

+Israeli Prime Minister Benjamin Netanyahu posted a short video on Facebook welcoming recognition of his country's "historical and national identity."

 Much of Jerusalem is an open city where Jews and Palestinians can move about freely, though a separation barrier built by Israel more than a decade ago slices through several Arab neighborhoods and requires tens of thousands of Palestinians to pass through crowded checkpoints to reach the center of the city.